sashakoshka/arctica/README.md

 ### Arctica 4
 `eceff4`

-Background, equivalent to Arctica 0
+Background, equivalent to Arctica 0.

 #### Light themes
 * As a background
+* As a terminal background
 * As a shadow
 * Rarely, to break up darker Snow Storm colors